berops/claudie/docs/config/config.md

   | Endpoint | string                | The whole hostname of the DNS record |

 ## NodePool
-NodePool represent a single nodepool from the manifest
+NodePool represent a single nodepool from the manifest.

   | Name       | Type                  | Description                                             |
   | ---------- | --------------------- | ------------------------------------------------------- |